Grand Canyon Photography Gear Guide

 Water

-If you can, please bring a reusable water bottle with you.
-There are several water refill stations in Grand Canyon National Park where you can refill your reusable water bottle or a hydration bladder for no charge.
+If you can, please bring a reusable water bottle.
+There are several water refill stations in Grand Canyon National Park where you can refill your reusable water bottle or hydration bladder for free.

 Where to Buy Camera Gear?

-Adam has been purchasing his gear from B&H Photo for almost 25 years.
-They have consistently had the best prices, they always provide top-notch customer service, and they have a great return policy.
-You could spend your time shopping around on the web and wondering if you made the right decision, or you could buy from B&H.
+I have been purchasing much of my gear from B&H Photo for almost 25 years.
+They consistently offer the best prices, provide top-notch customer service, and have a great return policy.
+You could spend your time shopping online and wondering whether you made the right decision, or you could buy from B&H.